-Although I am permitted to give my own money to political candidates or participate in political campaign activities on my own time, I will always clarify that my views and actions are my own and do not represent the views of the health system or other health system team members
+- I am permitted to give my own money to political candidates or participate in political campaign activities on my own time. - If in a situation where it could be perceived I am representing the health system, even on my own time (e.g. wearing health system attire), I will always clarify that my views and actions are my own and do not represent the views of the health system or other health system team members. - I am encouraged to vote; however, I will not advocate, in any way, for any specific candidate including soliciting on behalf of or advertising for the individual on work time.